nuitrcs/pythonworkshops/dataanalysis/PITCHME.md

 ---

-Rows are observations (often with a name or label)
+&bull; Rows are observations, often with a name or label

-Columns are named measures/variables/dimensions
+&bull; Columns are named measures/variables/dimensions

-Data is in (possibly multiple) rectangular tables
+&bull; Data is in rectangular tables, one per observational unit

+---

+## We've got our data, now what?

+---

+## When you need to do something standard...

+...don't reinvent the wheel <!-- .element: class="fragment" -->

 ---